 In addition, information received from breach reports may be forwarded by the ECB to national authorities responsible for anti-money laundering if (i) the reports contain information that is relevant and necessary for the performance of the tasks of such authorities as foreseen by the Multilateral Agreement on the practical modalities for exchange of information between the ECB and AML/CFT competent authorities and (ii) the information relates to a supervised entity’s internal system and controls.

 After a case file has been closed, all relevant personal data will be stored for a set retention period as outlined below.

 If a report received by the ECB is considered relevant to the ECB’s supervisory tasks, the data will be stored for five years.
-If a report is not considered relevant to the ECB’s supervisory tasks but concerns the ECB’s other tasks, the data will be stored for twelve months.
-If the ECB decides that a report is not relevant to any of its tasks, the data will be deleted within three months.
+If a report is not considered relevant to the ECB’s supervisory tasks, but nevertheless concerns the ECB’s other tasks, the data will be stored for twelve months.
+If the ECB decides that a report is not relevant to any of the ECB’s tasks, the data will be stored for three months.

 You have the right to access and rectify your personal data, to restrict or object to the processing of your data and, under certain conditions, to ask for your data to be deleted.
 You can exercise your rights by contacting the Enforcement Section at the following address:

 You also have the right to contact the European Data Protection Supervisor at any time about the processing of your personal data.

 You can contact the ECB’s Data Protection Officer (firstname.lastname@example.org) if you have any questions about the processing of your personal data or your rights.